How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 Those who have industry experience and contacts like to get their first shipping clients from referrals.

-Regardless of which channel or strategy you choose, learning how to sell is one of the most valuable skills for a freight broker or freight agent.
+Regardless of which channel or strategy you choose, learning how to sell is one of the most valuable skills for a broker or agent.

 Fact is, there are top salespeople and freight agents that make more than owners and CEOs in the freight industry.